 The simple answer is ‘Yes.
 You do need to wind it.’
-Watch winding is necessary to prevent your watch from malfunctioning and to make sure that it will stay in perfect shape through the years.
+Watch winding is necessary to prevent your watch from malfunctioning and to make sure that it will stay in perfect shape throughout the years.

 Alright, let us try to make it simpler.
 Do you need to wind an automatic watch?
 The answer is yes.
 Yet, why?
 Here is a simplified explanation.

 As a first-time owner, you need to understand a concept.
 Let us say in your collection of minimalist automatic watches, there is a certain watch that you always use.
-Given that it is an automatic or a self-winding watch, you expect that it will function at a full blast as long as you are wearing it.
+Given that it is an automatic or a self-winding watch, you expect that it will function at full blast as long as you are wearing it.
 This is possible because of the presence of a winding rotor inside the watch.
-This rotor makes the watch work because of the accumulated energy from your wrist’s natural movements in a day.
+This rotor makes the watch work because of the accumulated energy from your wrist’s natural movements throughout the day.

 While you move your hands - your automatic watch is self-winding.